xmake-io/xmake-docs/guide/configuration.md

 Set the c ++ mips.exe compiler as the clang ++-like way to compile.

-That is to say, while specifying the compiler as `c++mips.exe`, tell xmake that it is basically the same as clang ++ usage and parameter options.
+That is to say, while specifying the compiler as `c++mips.exe`, tell Xmake that it is basically the same as clang ++ usage and parameter options.

 ### Set the c/c++ linker